42911 The Challenge Studio

 Description

-In Studio 3, students work together to complete the 3D animation project developed in Studio 1 (42909 The Connected Studio) to the highest professional standards.
+In Studio 3, students work together to complete the 3D animation project developed in Studio 1 (42909 The Connected Studio) to professional standards.

-In addition to this, they develop an emerging visualisation technology project from Studio 2 (42910 The Collaboration Studio) selected by an industry panel as a high-fidelity prototype.
+In addition to this, students may continue to develop the emerging visualisation technology project from Studio 2 (42910 The Collaboration Studio).

 At various stages, the cohort critically examine and evaluate their evolving solutions, drawing on feedback from all relevant stakeholders, and respond appropriately to ensure that what is delivered is effective, innovative and has the highest possible production values.

-In addition, students reflect on both individual and group progress, as well as predicting future opportunities and ethical approaches when conducting research and working for and with Indigenous stakeholders.
+In addition, students reflect on both individual and group progress, as well as identifying future opportunities and ethical approaches when conducting research and working for and with Indigenous stakeholders.

 Subject learning objectives (SLOs)